By Jacy Burroughs

 8. Join a local summer band.
 Find out if your community offers a summer band program.
 If you have a college or university nearby, they may offer a weekly class over the summer.
 Summer music camps are also an excellent option.
 While they can be pricey, many offer scholarships, especially if you play an instrument for which they are low on registration.
 Most of these summer camps require that applications be submitted during the spring, so keep it in mind for next summer!

 9. Perform!
 If you are a college student home for the summer, plan a summer recital.
 If you attend church in your hometown, they will probably be thrilled to host your recital.
 If you are going to a family reunion, bring your instrument and play for your relatives.
 For many of them, it may be the only opportunity they get to hear you play.
 Ask your friends to listen to you before you hang out.
 You can never practice playing in front of people enough.

 10. Have fun!
 If you’re in school band or orchestra, no matter what grade level, it’s often hard to find time to practice other music.
 Summer is the perfect time to pull out the music you have always wanted to learn.
 Make playing something “for fun” apart of your regular summer practice schedule.
 Play Alongs provide a great way to learn new music.
 Play Along books come with backing tracks so you can have your very own accompaniment.
 We highly recommend Play Alongs from Jamey Aebersold and Music Minus One.

 We encourage any additional comments and tips from music educators, students, and performers!

-Jacy Burroughs is the Online Merchandiser for Sheet Music Plus.
+Jacy Burroughs is the Assistant E-Commerce Marketing Manager for Sheet Music Plus.
 She has degrees in horn performance from the University of the Pacific Conservatory of Music and the University of North Carolina at Greensboro.
 She is a freelance horn player in the Bay Area.